 7.3.
-Creating Markers#
+Creating Markers

-Computing a marker (a.k.a. feature) is the main goal of junifer.
+Computing a marker (a.k.a. feature(s)) is the main goal of junifer.
 While we aim to provide as many Markers as possible, it might be the case that the Marker you are looking for is not available.
 In this case, you can create your own Marker by following this tutorial.

-3. compute: The method that given the data, computes the Marker.
+2. compute: The method that given the data, computes the Marker.

 As an example, we will develop a ParcelMean Marker, a Marker that first applies a parcellation and then computes the mean of the data in each parcel.
 This is a very simple example, but it will show you how to create a new Marker.

 7.3.1.
-Step 1: Configure input and output#
+Step 1: Configure input and output

 This step is quite simple: we need to define the input and output of the Marker.
 Based on the current data types, we can have BOLD, VBM_WM and VBM_GM as valid inputs.
+The output of the Marker depends on the input.
+For BOLD, it will be timeseries, while for the rest of the inputs, it will be vector.
+Thus, we have a class attribute like so:

 7.3.2.
-Step 2: Initialise the Marker#
+Step 2: Initialise the Marker

 In this step we need to define the parameters of the Marker the user can provide to configure how the Marker will behave.